 Similarities

-• DKIM, SPF, and DMARC are systems of email authentication
+• All three are systems of email authentication

 Differences